 Humans aren’t the only mammals that sweat through their skin.
 Primates and horses also sweat through sweat glands.

 Cats have the most sweat glands on their paws and sweat using these.
-On a hot day, you may notice that your cat is leaving wet pawprints on the ground, and this can also happen if they are stressed, such as before or after a trip to the vets.
+On a hot day, you may notice that your cat is leaving wet pawprints on the ground, and this can also happen if they are stressed, such as before or after a trip to the vet.

-As we can see, cats have all of these mammalian traits and are most definitely classed as mammals.
+As we can see, cats have all these mammalian traits and are most definitely classed as mammals.